frontenddogma/web-development-glossary/manuscript/p.md

 : A programming language object that stores a memory address.
 This can be that of another value located in computer memory, or in some cases, that of memory mapped computer hardware.
 A pointer references a location in memory, and obtaining the value stored at that location is known as dereferencing the pointer.&nbsp;[†](#w-pointer)

 Pointing device
 : An input interface (specifically a human interface device) that allows a user to input spatial (i.e., continuous and multi-dimensional) data to a computer.
 CAD systems and graphical user interfaces (GUIs) allow the user to control and provide data to the computer using physical gestures by moving a hand-held mouse or similar device across the surface of the physical desktop and activating switches on the mouse.
-While the most common pointing device by far is the mouse, many more devices have been developed.&nbsp;[†](#w-pointing-device)
+While the most common pointing device by far is the mouse, many more have been developed.&nbsp;[†](#w-pointing-device)

 Polyfill
 : Code that implements a feature on web browsers that do not natively support the feature.
 Most often, a polyfill refers to a JavaScript library that implements an HTML web standard, either an established one (supported by some browsers) on older browsers, or a proposed standard (not supported by any browsers) on existing browsers.
-Formally, “a polyfill is a shim for a browser API.”
+Formally, a polyfill is a shim for a browser API.
 Polyfills allow web developers to use an API regardless of whether or not it is supported by a browser, and usually with minimal overhead.&nbsp;[†](#w-polyfill)

 Polymer Project
 : A JavaScript library for building web applications using web components.
 Development of the library started in 2013, and it was released in 2015.
 Polymer was developed by Google.&nbsp;[†](#w-polymer) ℹ︎&nbsp;[polymer-project.org](https://www.polymer-project.org/)